joeloudjinz/InzSeeder/README.md

 1. **Use Business Keys**: Always implement proper business key identification in your seeders.
 They must be unique in value.
 2. **Environment Awareness**: Use environment-specific configurations for different deployment scenarios if necessary.
 3. **Batch Processing**: Configure appropriate batch sizes for large datasets if necessary.
+4. **Idempotency**: Design your seeders to be idempotent so they can be safely run multiple times.

 ## Contributing